 Treatment starts at home

-You as a parent have a huge influence over your child’s treatment.
+You as a parent have a huge influence on your child’s treatment.
 Research has shown that following a healthy diet, getting plenty of exercise, and making other smart daily choices can help your child manage the symptoms of ADD/ADHD.
 That means your child can begin treatment for ADD/ADHD today—at home.

 The importance of exercise